rogergarciapages/coolify/README.md

 Contact us [here](https://coolify.io/docs/contact).

 # Donations
-To stay completely free, open-source, no feature behind paywall and evolve the project, we need your help.
+To stay completely free, and open-source, with no feature behind a paywall and evolve the project, we need your help.
 If you like Coolify, please consider donating to help us fund the future development of the project.

 https://coolify.io/sponsorships